MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 **Scenario**: An end user can run custom SQL statements through their ODBC-based connector.
 The statement would be run in Import Mode, and there is no need for the transformations to fold.

-**Status**: This feature is not currently supported in our extensibility SDK, as the native database query security model is unavailable to custom connectors.
+**Status**: This feature is not currently supported in our extensibility SDK.
+While we provide a [native database query security model](native-database-query#native-database-query-security) for some connectors to prevent users from issuing destructive statements, this is currently unavailable to custom connectors.
 The product team is investigating the feasibility of this scenario.
+Without the extensibility of the security model, we do not recommend connectors expose native query functionality unless through one of the workarounds below.

-**Workarounds**: The connector developer can opt to use generic ODBC functionality instead of a custom connector, as the custom connector code does not provide any additional functional benefit when using the **Odbc.Query** function.
-If the data source can enforce read-only access, there may be another workaround available through exposing a function to pass in a native query.
-Reach out to your Microsoft contact to learn more.
+**Workarounds**: The connector developer can opt to use generic ODBC functionality with the **Odbc.Query** function instead of a custom connector.
+Unlike **Odbc.DataSource**, which allows the custom connector to override driver settings and improve query folding behavior, **Odbc.Query** simply runs the query as provided and does not benefit from the custom connector wrapper.

+If the data source can enforce read-only access and you would like to proceed with exposing **Odbc.Query** functionality for your connector, the recommendation is to provide a second data source function with its own Publish record, and have two entries in the Get Data dialog (**DataSource.Database, DataSource.Query**).
+The **Odbc.Query** function would only support Import mode in Power BI, not Direct Query.
+The distinction is recommended as combining **Odbc.Query** (which does not support query folding) and **Odbc.DataSource** (which does support query folding) may confuse end users.
+Reach out to your Microsoft contact if you would like code samples outlining this design.

 ### Allowing users to use Direct Query over a custom SQL statement